Kaawasaaki/Quiz/README.md

 # Quiz
-A short quiz in python
+A short quiz I wrote in python